Indo-Burman Ranges: Lithology

 The Indo–Burman Range is a sedimentary belt mainly consisted of Cenozoic flysch sediments and a core of Mesozoic ophiolites dated back to late Jurassic overlain on a thick Mesozoic sequence.
-All the above unconformity lies on a metamorphic basement dated back to pre-Triassic.
+All the above lie unconformably on a metamorphic basement dated back to pre-Triassic.

 The core Mesozoic ophiolites consists of serpentinite peridotites, pillow basalts and red cherts etc. The obduction of ophiolites is interpreted as the closure of several Neo-Tethys between the Shan-Thai block, Burma microplate and Indian Plate.

 The sedimentary sequence overlain by the ophiolites ranges from Late Triassic to Orbitoides-bearing Late Cretaceous carbonates and shales, where part of the sedimentary sequence has undergone high pressure/low temperature blue-schist metamorphism.

 The pre-Triassic metamorphic basement composed of Kampetlet schist and gneisses were exposed in the Mount Victoria area in Myanmar.
 The flysch type sediments in the western flank of the Indo–Burman Range are relatively younger than the folded and thrusted eastern flank.